Inflation in Kazakhstan

 Kazakhstan - Inflation

-FocusEconomics Consensus Forecast panelists expect inflation to end 2019 at 6.0%, which is unchanged from last month’s forecast.
-The panel expects inflation to decelerate and end 2020 at 5.3%.
+FocusEconomics Consensus Forecast panelists expect inflation to end 2019 at 5.5%, which is up 0.1 percentage points from last month’s forecast.
+The panel expects inflation to end 2020 at 5.2%.

 Kazakhstan - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.